TheThingsNetwork/docs/_archives/refactor/arduino/_usage.md

 ## Initialise

-Your sketch will have the following template:
+A typical sketch has the following structure:

 ```c
 #include <TheThingsNetwork.h>